On the eve of the 1967 Six-Day-War, Israel faced a mortal threat.

 On December 31, 1956, when Israeli troops were forced by international pressure to withdraw from the Sinai Peninsula, following its’ victory over Egypt, then Israeli foreign minister Golda Meir stated before the UN that “we should not assume that if Israel withdraws, Egypt will prevent Israeli shipping from using the Suez Canal or the Gulf of Aqaba.”

 As forewarned by Golda Meir, eleven years later on May 16, 1967, Nasser demanded that UN peacekeeping forces evacuate the Sinai.
 On May 22, Egypt blockaded the Straits of Tiran to Israeli ships.

-In one fell swoop, the international guarantees granted to Israel after its’ 1956 withdrawal were null.
+In one fell swoop, the international guarantees granted to Israel after its’ 1956 withdrawal were null and void.
 A hostile Egypt was primed for war with troops positioned in the Sinai.

-President Johnson opposed Egypt’s move stating that the United States considers the Gulf of Aqaba to be “an international waterway.”
-However, vocal opposition within the international community opposition was limited, and the passage of Israeli ships bound for the port city of Eilat was barred.
+American President Lyndon Baines Johnson opposed Egypt’s move stating that the United States considers the Gulf of Aqaba to be “an international waterway.”
+However, vocal opposition from the international community opposition was limited, and the passage of Israeli ships bound for the port city of Eilat was barred.